 Researchers who are currently studying for a PhD can apply to visit the Department under this scheme for up to one month to undertake independent research.
 If a longer visit is planned, applications should be made online.
 For more information and to apply, please see visiting students.
 Visiting students can apply to attend taught modules in the Department.

 If you are interested in applying please read the information below.

 How to apply

-- why you would like to spend time in York;
+- why it would be useful to you to spend time in York

 The following are provided for visiting researchers:

 - University of York email address and use of University and Department computing facilities, including limited use of printing and photocopying

 - use of the University Library and online journal access

 - admission to most undergraduate and postgraduate lectures and workshops.
 The academic year runs October to June.